 Kjaer Weis’ compact products are refillable, so you never have to worry about accumulating packaging.
 Including everything from lipsticks to pressed powders.
-Their packaging is well-built and well-designed so that you can reuse them over and over again.
+Their zero-waste makeup packaging is well-built and well-designed so that you can reuse them over and over again.
 All paper components that come with your Kjaer Weis order are 100% paper, and you can compost them easily.

 (UK & Europe)

 Elate Cosmetics refers to itself as an “ethical marketplace” where people can buy safe and effective beauty products.
-The brand uses cruelty-free ingredients along with ethical practices to help their customers buy well and use less.
+The brand uses cruelty-free ingredients along with ethical practices to help its customers buy well and use less.
 Elate is a brand focused on providing people with those small items we use in our daily rituals which have a significant impact on the environment.

 Why We Recommend

 With Elate products, you can easily complete your full zero waste makeup routine.
 They offer eye products, a range of face products for priming, concealing, and zero waste foundation, as well as lipsticks and glosses.
-Elate products come in bamboo and recyclable aluminium packaging.
+Elate products come in bamboo and recyclable aluminum packaging.
 And they ship using post-consumer paper fill to pad orders during transit.

 They also make their envelopes from seed paper.
 Packed with seeds, you can literally plant them and watch flowers, herbs or vegetables grow while the paper naturally biodegrades.
-They also offer free samples in recyclable aluminium packaging, so full-sized products never have to go to waste.
+They also offer free samples in recyclable aluminum packaging, so full-sized products never have to go to waste.

 Started in 2007, Eco Minerals has been providing its customers with eco-friendly, waste-free, makeup options.
 The brand is located in Byron Bay, Australia, which is where they design and produce their formulations.

 Amber and Lulu, the co-founders, started the brand after they had babies around the same time.
-When child care and other responsibilities set in, they started noticing the first signs of ageing on their skins.
+When child care and other responsibilities set in, they started noticing the first signs of aging on their skins.
 They wanted to take care of their looks using natural options and also create a business.
 But not in a way that would mean spending less time with their babies.
 And so, Eco Minerals was born.